… or how the shipping company did it again.

-I’ve never had 16 bit Atari computer, therefore, I am a complete noob if it is about ST series.
+I’ve never had 16 bit Atari computer, therefore, I am a complete noob if it is about the ST series.

-One day (most probably Friday ;>), after having few shots of liquid, which looks like brominated water ( but it’s not :> )
+One day (most probably Friday ;>), after having a few shots of liquid, which looks like brominated water ( but it’s not :> )

 while I was happily doing < INSERT WHATEVER HERE >, I noticed a new message on my IM.
 It was a message from my fellow demo scene group member, Szeryf of Lamers (DemoScene group).
-Szeryf was browsing popular bidding portal and found an interesting ‘buy-now’ offer.
+Szeryf was browsing a popular bidding portal and found an interesting ‘buy-now’ offer.
 It was Atari 1040 STe with a monochrome SM124 monitor.
-The price wasn’t extremely encouraging but .. remember that “brominated water” that I mentioned a while ago? …it has special properties, I can tell you that :> It simply solves problems with decision making.
+The price wasn’t extremely encouraging but .. remember that “brominated water” that I mentioned a while ago? …it has special properties, I can tell you that :> It simply solves problems with decision-making.
 3.2565 seconds later I was a happy owner of Atari 1040 STe and waiting for delivery.

 I simply got a call from a shipping company.
 They asked if they can leave my package at my neighbor, just next door.
 Of course, I agreed.

 Once I got back, I rushed to my neighbor to pick up my package.